nsrau/azure-docs.it-it/articles/storsimple/storsimple-troubleshoot-deployment.md

 <properties
-   pageTitle="Risoluzione dei problemi di distribuzione StorSimple | Microsoft Azure" description="In questo articolo viene descritto come diagnosticare e correggere gli errori che si verificano durante la prima distribuzione di StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Troubleshoot StorSimple deployment issues | Microsoft Azure" description="Describes how to diagnose and fix errors that occur when you first deploy StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"